Sale Get links from 3 top ⭐ DA90+ ⭐ publications for $1299. Order now ➔

 2. Use Specialized Tools

-Tools like Monitor Backlinks let you check the indexing status of multiple backlinks at once.
+Tools like Monitor Backlinks (now part of SEOptimer) let you check the indexing status of multiple backlinks at once.

 As far as we know, there’s currently no free tool offering this functionality.
 But the investment may be worth it if you’re serious about link building.